 Louisiana Power of Attorney for Minor Child

-To ensure that a trusted third party may take temporary parental responsibility (for medical matters) for a child younger than 18, the parent may set up a power of attorney for the medical care of a minor child.
+To ensure that a trusted third party may take temporary parental responsibility (for medical matters) for a child younger than 18, the parent may set up a power of attorney for a minor child.

 Louisiana Power of Attorney to Transfer Motor Vehicle

 To ensure that your agent may make decisions on your behalf in transactions relating only to motor vehicles, you should use a Louisiana DMV power of attorney.

 How to Get a Power of Attorney in Louisiana

 To set up a power of attorney, both the agent and principal fill out and sign a power of attorney form.